Lux Yard and Homes Skip to content

 How High Should a Roof Be Over a Fire Pit?

-The height of your gazebo's roof is a crucial factor when using a fire pit beneath it.
+The height of your gazebo's roof is a crucial factor when using a fire feature beneath it.
 A minimum clearance of 8 feet (96 inches) between the top of your fire pit and the lowest part of the overhead cover is generally recommended.
 This allows for adequate ventilation and prevents heat and smoke from damaging the roof or causing hazards.

-Fire Pit Placement
+Fire Table Placement

 Proper placement of your fire pit within the gazebo is essential for safety and enjoyment.
 Here are some guidelines: